oar-team/boot2kameleon/README.md

 on Debian.
 Its main purpose is to run Kameleon and to install appliance on baremetal or virtual machine

-The ISO is currently about 65 MB and is based on Debian jessie.
+The ISO is currently about 35 MB and is based on Debian wheezy.

 This project is based on debian2docker